The Sidemen Show: Release

 The series, consisting of seven 30-minute episodes, was released on 18 June 2018 on the Sidemen YouTube channel exclusively through YouTube Premium, the paid subscription arm of YouTube, which had previously been called YouTube Red, but rebranded that day to YouTube Premium when it launched in 12 new countries including the United Kingdom and Canada.
 At the time of launch, only the first episode was available to watch for free, but on 8 April 2020, YouTube removed the paywall for the remaining six episodes.
-It was announced at the time to be temporary while people were under stay-at-home orders due to the COVID-19 pandemic, but it has turned out to be a permanent decision; all episodes remain freely available as of November 2022.
+It was announced at the time to be temporary while people were under stay-at-home orders due to the COVID-19 pandemic, but it has turned out to be a permanent decision; all episodes have remained freely available since.

 Marketing

 The Sidemen officially confirmed the series with the release of an exclusive teaser trailer on 23 May 2018.
-The series' official trailer was released on 2 June 2018, following the group's third annual charity football match, which took place that day.
+The series' official trailer was released on 2 June 2018, following the group's third charity football match, which took place that day.